 Local veterinarians encourage residents to keep pets in mind when it comes to weather protection.

 We might opt for a warm hat and mittens, but pets need special attention to make sure they don't get sick when the thermometer plummets.

 Dr. Angie Callahan is an emergency vet at MedVet on Red Bank Road.
-The new year's first freeze has already caused some cats to suffer hypothermia, she told WCPO's Bryce Anslinger.
+She has seen many cats and dogs suffer from hypothermia, she said.

 "Initially shivering is healthy for them, but if they get too cold then they can get extremely hypothermic and become depressed and neurologic from that," Callahan said.

 "One of the first signs is generally depression and not really being alert."

 So what about when your animal needs to go outside?